Virginia High holds off Central rally for semifinal win - NewsBreak

 It has been a difficult year for Daniel Boone athletic teams in terms of facilities.
 The latest trouble spot was water damage that will keep the Trailblazers’ basketball teams from playing in Bobby Snyder Gymnasium for the rest of the season.

-GATE CITY - While bills have not been prefiled yet for the 2023 Virginia General Assembly session, House of Delegates Majority Leader Terry Kilgore says the Southwest Virginia legislative delegation already has a core agenda when the session starts Jan.
-11. With redistricting after the 2020 U.S. Census, legislative districts...
+GATE CITY — While bills have not been prefiled yet for the 2023 Virginia General Assembly session, House of Delegates Majority Leader Terry Kilgore says the Southwest Virginia delegation already has a core agenda for the session, which starts Jan.
+11. With redistricting after the 2020 U.S. Census, legislative...

 Workforce development and economic growth top goals for Washington County